-The Ortovox Tour ABS 32+7 features the ABS airbag system which is our top pick among available systems, though for traveling and ease of use we thought the Black Diamond JetForce system has our favorite overall.
-The ABS system uses two independent airbags to give the user redundancy in the event that one airbag becomes punctured or doesn't inflate.
-The twin bag system uses two 85 liter airbags for a total of 170 liters of volume which is the most of any airbag system on the market, behind only the JetForce's 200L.
+The Ortovox Tour ABS 32+7 features the ABS airbag system which is one of our top picks among available systems, though for traveling and ease of use we thought the Black Diamond JetForce system has our favorite overall.
+The ABS system is cool because it uses two independent airbags to give the user redundancy in the event that one airbag becomes punctured or doesn't inflate.
+The twin bag system uses two 85 liter airbags for a total of 170 liters of volume which is the second most of any airbag system on the market, behind only the JetForce's 200L.
 Ortovox's MASS system is similar to the ABS Vari line, which also allows you to switch the same airbag between multiple packs.

 The MASS unit which is used in the Tour 32 + 7 is Ortovox's version of ABS's Vario modular zip-on packs and Mammut's RAS (Removable Airbag System) and PAS (Protection Airbag System) interchangeable systems.
 The MASS unit itself weights 2 lbs 13 oz and is easier to switch between packs than the Mammut PAS.
 The MASS unit is a little more expensive at $700 while the PAS costs around $600.
 These prices do not include the compressed gas canisters needed to charge either system.
 The MASS costs $280 less than the ABS Base Unit, which retails for around $980.
 After buying the MASS unit you will also need the cartridge/trigger, which costs $180.
 Each additional pack will run you between $300 and $320.
 These packs are very similar in price to the Mammut PAS packs.
 The Mammut's RAS base unit is $100 less expensive but doesn't have the horseshoe shaped airbag to protect the head and neck like the PAS system.
 The ABS Vario Zip-on packs are much less expensive, running between $80 and $140 per pack.